ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/changing-protoc-versions.md

 variable and search for a binary named `protoc` case-sensitively.
 The executable **MUST** be executable by the current user (i.e. `chmod +x /path/to/protoc`), otherwise it will be ignored.

-On Windows, this will respect the `%PATH%` environment variable (case insensitive).
+On Windows, this will respect the `%PATH%` environment variable (case-insensitive).
 The path will be searched for files where their name matches `protoc` case-insensitively, ignoring the file extension.
 The file extension must match one of the extensions specified in the `%PATHEXT%` environment variable.
 The above example would match `protoc.exe` on Windows, as an example.